-- Stipends should only be charged to EC projects where such funding was explicitly requested within the application, and was referenced in Annex 1 of the Grant Agreement and subsequently awarded.
+- Stipends can only be charged to awards where the funding was explicitly requested in the application, officially awarded and included in Annex 1 of the Grant Agreement.

-- Students are advised by the PI/Department of the additional funding conditions prior to the studentship offer / acceptance (in particular the requirement to pre-assign any intellectual property and the completion of timesheets).
+- The Principal Investigator and department should notify PhD students of any funding conditions prior to the studentship offer / acceptance such as the requirement to pre-assign any intellectual property and the completion of timesheets.

-- Engagement Letters are completed for each student (using the Engagement Letter for PhD Students on EC Projects [Word]) and appropriately signed prior to the student’s start date.
-A copy of the fully signed letter should be sent to your Faculty Research Services Team / Joint Research Office and copied to email@example.com
+- Engagement Letter for PhD Students on EC Projects [Word] should be completed and signed for each student prior to their start date.
+This should be sent to your Faculty Research Services team and copied to email@example.com

-- Students should regularly complete Timesheets (using the standard template) and submit these to their supervisor for approval.
+- All students on EC-funding projects should complete monthly Timesheets and submit these to their supervisor for approval.